Article

 The battery had four emplacements, reported to have been armed with 3.7-inch guns, a command post, two magazines, and an accommodation camp to the west.

-Much remains of the site, although the command post and one of the magazines have now been buried.
+Much remains on the site, although the command post and one of the magazines have been buried.

 Site visit

-A site visit in 2007 confirmed the status of the reported remains.
-The magazine to the northeast is almost completely buried, while the command post has been completely buried, and the third emplacement has been cleared of its shelters and ammunition stores.
-The remaining emplacements are substantially complete, and the walls of the ready use ammunition stores still have the wooded pegs which would have supported the ammunition racks.
+A site visit carried out during 2007 confirmed that much of the battery has survived.
+The magazine to the northeast was found to have been almost completely buried, the command post had been completely buried, and the third emplacement had been cleared of its shelters and ammunition stores.
+The remaining emplacements were substantially complete, and the walls of the ready use ammunition stores still had the wooded pegs which supported the ammunition racks.

-Possibly related to the battery and its former accommodation camp, or just associated with the farm, an old brick-clad water tank noted a short distance from the site, on the top of a nearby hill.
+Possibly related to the battery and its former accommodation camp, or perhaps the farm, an old brick-clad water tank was noted a short distance from the site, on the summit of a nearby hill.

 Photographs